 In the market for a new pushchair?
 We test those as well.
 Here are the best pushchairs.

 5. Can you switch off the passenger airbag?

-If you need to fit a rear-facing child seat (for babies) to the front passenger seat, you must choose a car that allows you to deactivate the front airbag.
+If you need to fit a rear-facing child seat to the front passenger seat, you must choose a car that allows you to deactivate the front airbag.

-When it comes to fitting , clip-in Isofix mounting points make the process easier, quicker and safer.
-Check that these mounting points are easy to access, and take your child car seat along when you view a car to see how easy it is to fit.
+When it comes to fitting a child car seat, clip-in Isofix mounting points make the process easier, quicker and safer.
+Check that these mounting points are easy to access, and take your child car seat along when you view a car, to see how easy it is to fit.

 7. Check Euro NCAP safety ratings